BitcoinDesign/Guide/guide/getting-started/software.md

 Bitcoin [node]({{ '/guide/glossary/node/' | relative_url }}) software connects to and participates in the bitcoin network.
 Nodes typically download and broadcast user transactions, and optionally help verify blockchain data more broadly.
 Some wallet software comes with built-in node capabilities, such as [Bitcoin Core]({{ '/guide/glossary/#bitcoin-core-client' | relative_url }}), but most wallet software connects to external nodes.
 Learn more on the [Node page]({{ '/guide/glossary/node/' | relative_url }}) in the glossary.

-Lightning node software connects to and participates in the Lightning network, which extends bitcoin with payment channels to increase transaction speed and lower costs.
+Lightning node software connects to and participates in the Lightning network, extending bitcoin with payment channels to increase transaction speed and lower costs.
 It is becoming widely adopted and accepted as the preferred way to scale bitcoin.

-It’s common to use node management software, separate from the node software itself.
+It’s common to use node management software separate from the node software itself.
 This simplifies the setup, management and monitoring of nodes by providing graphical user interfaces to interact with the lower level node software instead of CLIs.

 </div>

 ## Command-line interfaces (CLI)

 Primarily used by developers, CLIs offer feature-rich ways to interact with nodes and other bitcoin software.
 They can be thought of as general-purpose toolboxes, so they require certain technical knowledge and are not optimized for specific use cases.
-New features are often first included in a CLI and then later added to graphical user interfaces (GUI).
+New features are often first included in a CLI and later added to graphical user interfaces (GUI).

 {% include image.html
    image = "/assets/images/guide/getting-started/software/cli-example.jpg"